job/rpki-ov-route-map/README.md

 A substitute for the RTR protocol: generate configuration blobs for your routers instead of using the RTR protocol to interact with RPKI.

+The generated `route-map` configuration will first check whether the BGP route announced and passed through the `route-map` is covered by a RPKI ROA or not, if not it will mark the route as `not-found` using the `65000:0` BGP community.

+If the route _was_ covered by a RPKI ROA, the `route-map` proceeds to match the announcement against each authorised (Prefix, Origin AS) tuple to see if any RPKI ROA can make the BGP announcement valid.
+If there is no match, the annnouncement is RPKI Invalid and will be rejected.

 Installation
 ------------